 When seeking approval for a garden shed, you will need to know who are the parties’ you need to deal with.

 How to Get Approval

 The most important step for any renter in this situation is to first seek permission from either the property manager or directly from the property owner.
 This is not a difficult process.
 You would just need to notify the property manager in writing of your request and then wait for their decision.

-If you are renting a house, you may only need to gain permission from the owners however, with Body Corporate properties (Strata managed properties) permission may also be required from the Body Corporate Company.
-Some patience is required as it’s a longer process.
+If you are renting a house, you may only need to gain permission from the owners, however, with Body Corporate properties (Strata managed properties) permission may also be required from the Body Corporate Company.
+Some patience is required as it’s a long process.